dcipicchio/ENGCMP-0600-group-project/CollabQuestReadMe.md

 Where Ideas Come Together

 ## Motivation
-CollabQuest is dedicated to creating a space for sharing and developing projects.
+Our group noticed a need for websites like CollabQuest within college life.
 We want to make group projects an efficent and fun process where everybody can contribute.

-## Build Status
+CollabQuest creates a space for sharing and developing ideas.

 ## Code Style
 The languages used are html, CSS, JS, and PHP.
-All of the html pages were created as PHP files, as this allowed for the inclusion of PHP code directly into the html.
+All of the html pages were created as PHP files, as this allowed us to include PHP code directly into the html.
 Each database feature was made in a separate file and connected back to its page, and each section had its own CSS file as well.
-A bootstrap template was used as an inital template for the creation of the home page.
+We used a bootstrap template as an inital starting point for the creation of the home page.

 ## Tech/Framework Used
 XAMPP, which includes: Apache HTTP Server, MariaDB database, and interpreters for the PHP and Perl programming languages, was used to initially create the web site/server locally initially and to test the databases.
 The dynamic hosting site infinityfree was then used to host the data and site.
 For the landing page, we used the Bootstrap framework as a starting point.

 ## Features
-The current features implemented are a basic account system and the ability to create & browse posts of different projects.
+The current features implemented are a basic account system and the ability to create and browse posts of different projects.

 ## Tests
+To test CollabQuest, we decided to let users

 ## How To Use
-The user will be able to access the website in a browser.
-From there, they can create an account/login into their exsting account.
-Within their account, they will be able to browse other projects posted on the website from other users, or upload their own project giving a description of what the project consists of.
-It creates one world of different projects to be seen.
+The user accesses the website through a browser.
+From there, they create an account or login to their exsting account.
+Within their account, users browse other projects posted on the website from other users.
+They can also upload their own project and provide a description of what the project consists of.
+CollabQuest creates an extensive digital library of different projects.

-## Contribute

 ## Credits
 Daulton Cipicchio - Creator